pastleo/CoursePickingHelper/README.md

     * These files are associated with the Countdown timer setting dialog.
 The data input from the dialog will be sent to main dialog.

  * `CMCI.cpp / CMCI.h`
     * These files are associated with the music file playing.
-By using the MCI (Media Control Interface) functions provided by Windows, you can easily play any media file as you wish.
+By using the MCI (Media Control Interface) functions provided by Windows, you can easily play any media files as you wish.

  * `ShutDown.cpp / ShutDown.h`
     * These files are associated with Shutdown time setting dialog.
 The data input from this dialog will send to main dialog.